krockpot/lazyfs/README.md

 LazyFS relies on SCP currently to transfer images from the original host to the new (post-migration) host.
 For migration to run smoothly, it is recommended that you setup SSH keys between the hosts before migration.

+## Installation

+Install Go and all [dependencies for CRIU](https://criu.org/Installation).

+Clone my [custom version of CRIU](https://github.com/jakrach/criu) and continue with installation steps from link above.
+This version simply has a hook on restoration that checks if a file already exists locally: if it does not, it instead opens /lazyfs/(original filename with '.' replacing '/').

+Clone LazyFS and compile the CRIU protobuf scheme into Go.
+In the root for this project run `protoc --go_out=. protobuf/regfile.proto`.

+Finally, from the root of this project, run `go install`.

+## Usage

+## Demos

 ### A video demo of LazyFS using read